 In this post, we will have a look at eight of the best of these tools on the market today.
 Although we will be looking into each one in detail, below is a list with a brief description of each of these tools.

 Here’s our list of the nine best Azure Monitoring Tools:

 - SolarWinds Server & Application Monitor (FREE TRIAL) The complete tool for administrators looking to take complete control of their Azure installation; it easily integrates with other great products for a more complete and detailed analysis – agentless installation makes it tiny and yet able to monitor complex architectures in minute details.
 Start a 30-day free trial.

-- Paessler PRTG Network Monitor A collection of powerful Azure monitoring systems for networks, servers, and applications; this tool is further enhanced with the collaboration of other powerful partners’ tools to deliver accurate real-time information about the whole cloud stack.
+- Paessler PRTG Network Monitor (FREE TRIAL) A collection of powerful Azure monitoring systems for networks, servers, and applications; this tool is further enhanced with the collaboration of other powerful partners’ tools to deliver accurate real-time information about the whole cloud stack.

 - AppDynamics Application Performance Monitoring (APM) The solution for managing an enterprise Azure cloud stack – from the end-user in front to the database servers in the back – it comes with automatic discovery that analyzes business transactions for better insight into UX.